Frequently Asked Questions

 Is there financial aid available?

-Financial Aid is available to interns as graduate students in the form of an alternative student loan.
+Financial Aid is available to interns in the form of an alternative student loan.
+There are two loans available to dietetic interns.
 The FASFA form is not required.
 Once interns are accepted they are given the contact information for our KSC financial aid department.

 Will I need to do an interview as part of the application process?